(Revised March 23, 2022)

 The company must provide the following to supplement the Public Records Package required by the UCAA:

 a.
-Audited SAP financial statements from a qualified independent CPA firm;
+Audited SAP financial statements from a qualified independent CPA firm,

 The company must demonstrate at least five years of profitability.
 In determining compliance with this requirement, the applicant must display profitability in each of the most recent five years.
-The Department may consider any of the following as indicators of profitability:
+The Department may consider any or all of the following as indicators of profitability:

 a.
-Statutory net income;
+Statutory net income

 b.
 Net gain or loss from operations or net underwriting gain or loss; and/or

 c.
 Profitability indicators of the applicant’s parent in the case of wholly owned subsidiaries.

 The Department will use statutory annual statements in consideration of this requirement.
 In special circumstances the Department may waive the requirement for profitability in each of the five years and look at the cumulative results of the most recent five years to determine compliance with the seasoning requirement.
 This requirement may be waived if the applicant's parent or affiliate is profitably writing the coverage(s) proposed by the applicant and a valid reason for the new company’s application can be demonstrated.
 Companies involved with government insurance programs (such as Medicare D coverage) may be given special consideration.
 Other very limited situations may result in this requirement being waived after careful review and consideration.

 The applicant must not have had three or more exceptional results on its IRIS tests in any one of the past three years or a cumulative total of more than six exceptional results in the most recent three years.
 This requirement may be waived upon review and satisfactory explanation.